1915 Chicago mayoral election: Democratic primary

 Harrison ran a poor campaign.
 His campaign manager was John J. Sloan.

-Harrison angrily fought back at allegations made against him.
+During the campaign, Harrison angrily fought back at negative allegations made against him.

 Harrison sought to receive the support of every political ally possible.
-He received the backing of Anton Cermak, Adolph J. Sabath, Sheriff John Traeger, Chicago City Comptroller Michael Zimmer, City Treasurer of Chicago Michael Danisch.
+He succeeded in securing the backing of Anton Cermak, Adolph J. Sabath, Sheriff John Traeger, Chicago City Comptroller Michael Zimmer, City Treasurer of Chicago Michael Danisch.
 He also received a number of state legislators to back him, such as Michael Igoe.
-He even received a few defections from Sllivan's factions, such as former alderman Thomas Little and Thomas F. Flynn, the official campaign manager of Sullivan's 1911 mayoral candidate Andrew Graham.
-Harrison also managed to secure a tepid endorsement from Governor Edward Fitzsimmons Dunne, which Dunne stated that, despite his history of disagreements with Harrison, he felt that "by training, education, experience, and ability", Harrison was a better candidate.
+He even received a few endorsements from a few defactors from Sillivan's faction of the part, including former alderman Thomas Little as well as Thomas F. Flynn (who had been the campaign manager of Sullivan's 1911 mayoral candidate Andrew J. Graham).
+Harrison additionally managed to secure a tepid endorsement from Governor Edward Fitzsimmons Dunne.
+In his endorsement of Harrison, Dunne stated that, despite his history of disagreements with Harrison, he felt that "by training, education, experience, and ability", Harrison was a better candidate.

-As he had in 1911, Harrison sought to make Sullivan a campaign issue, portraying him as a villain.
-This did not work as well in 1915, with a Democratic electorate which had only months before had Sullivan as its party's standard-bearer for the United States Senate race.
+As he had in 1911, Harrison sought to make Sullivan's support a campaign issue for his opponent, portraying Sullivan as a villain.
+However, in 1915 this was less effective than it had been four years prior, with the Democratic Party having only months before had Sullivan as its standard-bearer in the state's U.S. senate election.

 Harrison sought to weaken Sweitzer's appeal to German-American voters by challenging Sweitzer to deliver a speech in German, despite the fact that Sweitzer was not bilingual.
 Harrison boasted of his own ability to speak German (he had received his education in Germany).
 Harrison also sought to link Sweitzer to criminal leaders.
 This had little impact, as Harrison had his own history of ties to men or poor regard for the law.